Test Your Knowledge

 Unfortunately, not all STIs are curable, or go away after being treated.
 Though viral STIs (hepatitis, herpes, HIV, and HPV) do have treatments available, they may never fully clear your body.

 One of the easiest ways to protect yourself and your partner from STIs is by using a barrier method, like a condom, every time.
-To find free condoms near you, click here.

 TRY AGAIN!